 Guasco and Associates Ltd is committed to providing the highest possible standards of veterinary care and attention to patients and their owners.
 If any points are unclear, feel free to ask a member of staff to explain.

 All fees include VAT at the current rate and are determined by the time spent on a case in addition to the drugs, equipment and materials used.
-Written estimates can be provided upon request and remain valid for a period of one month, but please bear in mind that any estimate given can only be approximate as the progress of any illness or condition is not certain.
+Written estimates can be provided upon request and remain valid for a period of 1 month, but please bear in mind that any estimate given can only be approximate, as the progress of any illness or condition is not certain.

-It is our policy that all clients need to build up a satisfactory credit record with us and we will require payment at the time of booking for at least the first three appointments.
+It is our policy that all clients need to build up a satisfactory credit record with us and we will require payment at the time of booking for at least the first 3 appointments.

 Should credit terms be allowed, you will be allocated an account limit and will be invoiced for further work up to this limit.
 If the work carried out exceeds the account limit, payment will be required on request.

 Payment is due strictly 21 days from the date of invoice.
 All invoice/statements not paid within 42 days will be charged interest at 2.5% per 28 days.
 All invoices not paid within 42 days will incur a £15 administration charge and a subsequent £15 charge every 28 days until cleared.
 If our payment terms are not adhered to, we reserve the right to withdraw the credit terms offered.
 Before undertaking any further work we will require settlement of any outstanding monies and will expect payment at the time of booking any further appointments.

 We understand that on occasions, unexpectedly large bills can occur.
 If you find yourself in a difficult situation and need to discuss your account, please contact the accounts department.